AndyReynolds1/Test-Vagrant/README.md

 Testing how to use Vagrant with VirtualBox.

-Creates a single VM and installs Docker and Kubernetes.
+Creates a single VM and installs Nginx.

 ## Run